ropensci/rfishbase/inst/doc/rfishbase/rfishbase.md

 R is the ability to take advantage of the suite of specialized analyses available through R packages.
-Likewise, users familiar with these packages can more easily take advantage of the data available on fishbase.
+Likewise, users familiar with these packages can more easily take advantage of the data available on FishBase.
 We illustrate this with an example that combines phylogenetic methods available in R with quantitative trait data available from `rfishbase`.

 This series of commands illustrates testing for a phylogenetically corrected correlation between the maximum observed size of a species and